Have you ever been told that you "need to be more strategic"?

 Vision and Anticipation

-Strategic thinkers possess the clarity of vision—the ability to see beyond the present, anticipating future challenges and opportunities.
-This foresight is grounded in a deep understanding of the current market dynamics, competitive landscape, and internal capabilities.
+Strategic thinkers possess the clarity of vision.
+The ability to see beyond the present.
+To anticipate future challenges and opportunities.

 Strategic thinkers are often described as having the ability to "see around corners".
 This requires the ability to understand the possible consequences of things, be they actions, events, trends or structures.
 They try to anticipate the future, whilst recognising that they will never be able to predict it.

-And their visions describe a world and an outcome which is different and orders of magnitude better, not the same but marginally better (faster or cheaper).
+And their visions describe a world and an outcome which is materially different and orders of magnitude better.
+Not the same but marginally better (faster or cheaper).

 The big picture